thoth-station/adviser/docs/source/resolver.rst

 To resolve raw pipeline products, one can use :func:`Resolver.resolve_products
 <thoth.adviser.resolver.Resolver.resolve_products>` method that yields raw
-products during pipeline run.
+products during a pipeline run.
 Another method, :func:`Resolver.resolve
 <thoth.adviser.resolver.Resolver.resolve>` creates a complete report of an
 adviser run together with some additional pipeline run information.
 See :ref:`pipeline section for code examples <pipeline>`.